Fees and fine print Compare plans

 So, do you actually get what you pay for?
 We’ve already seen that there are differing download speeds between providers:

-- AT&T Fiber offers up to 1,000 Mbps download and 880 upload on their internet connections
+- AT&T Fiber offers up to 5,000 Mbps (5 Gbps) download and matched upload.

 FCC reports claim that many internet providers, including AT&T and Spectrum, actually provide over 100% of the advertised speed.
 That is, you get even more bandwidth that you pay for.
+However, Wi-Fi degredation typically results in speed tests between 15–40% below the speed tier selected.
 1

 Independent review by sources like the Wall Street Journal have demonstrated that the service providers have an advantage in these rankings and can pick and choose the data that the FCC uses to base its conclusions on.
 In short, the FCC’s data is not independent, and you can’t entirely rely on it.